 Mr. Dula became a board member of the Delaware Valley Smart Growth Alliance after acting as the Government Caucus Chair for several years.
 Through his work with the Government Caucus, he helped reach out to members to see how DVSGA could better respond to the needs of the public sector in its work, spawning the municipal showcase sessions.

-Mr. Dula is also currently Treasurer of the Pennsylvania Chapter of the American Planning Association (APA PA), Chair of the Southeast Section of the APA PA, and Vice Chair of communications for the LGBTQ and Planning Division of APA.
+Mr. Dula is also currently Vice Chair of the Pennsylvania Chapter of the American Planning Association (APA PA), Past Chair of the Southeast Section of the APA PA, and Secretary and Treasurer for the LGBTQ and Planning Division of APA.
 He contributes those organizations' development and events committees.
 In addition to assisting in organizing many events for the Southeast Section, Mr. Dula has also helped organize events with the Pennsylvania Chapter, such as the 2007 American Planning Association National Conference and the 2009 American Planning Association Pennsylvania Chapter Conference.
 He joined the American Institute of Certified Planners (AICP) in 2006.
 He also serves on the boards of the Pennsylvania Downtown Center and the Bywood Community Association.

 “I think smart growth is only achieved by understanding the interrelationship of different fields involved in shaping the built environment.
 A true smart growth projects cannot be created unless bridges are made between planners, developers, architects, landscape architects, environmentalists, and the many other interest groups and professionals involved in the built environment.
 A smart growth project cannot reach construction unless the project can successfully market the incorporated interests of the public.